sco-edge/RM_with_ML/README.md

 q2 : If you set the minReadySeconds parameter, it helps ensure that a Pod is functioning correctly and not just initially ready.
 However, where is the separate simulation conducted to determine the potential for subsequent errors in Pod operation?

+### Week 4 clear, Reading New Paper relate to load balancing